valtyr/prisma-kysely/README.md

        fileName = "types.ts"
        // Optionally generate runtime enums to a separate file enumFileName = "enums.ts"
-       // Optionally import any additional libraries
-       additionalImports = "import Decimal from 'decimal.js';"
+       // Optionally include a custom import section (single or multi-line) additionalImports = "import Decimal from 'decimal.js';"
-   }
+       // For multi-line, use Prisma's triple-quoted string syntax (see below) }
    ```